-We will start with the great Rimé master Mipham Rinpoche (sometimes written Mipam), who reinvigorated the Nyingma tradition in the late nineteenth and early twentieth centuries.
+This article is a reader's guide to the great Rimé master Mipham Rinpoche (sometimes written Mipam), who reinvigorated the Nyingma tradition in the late nineteenth and early twentieth centuries.

 Mipham Rinpoche's Life

 Relative to his impact, and somewhat surprising given that he passed away only one hundred years ago, the details of Mipham Rinpoche's life are not that well known.
 But what we do know is covered in a great overview in Jamgon Mipam: His Life and Teachings.
 This is a comprehensive look at Mipham Rinpoche's life and the themes of his writing.
 It also includes over two dozen translations of shorter prayers and texts.
 While it considers some difficult philosophical points, it is a very accessible entry point to the world of this immensely important master.
-Mipham Rinpoche's life is also briefly covered in The Nyingma School of Tibetan Buddhism and A Marvelous Garland of Gems.

 Mipham Rinpoche's main teachers were Patrul Rinpoche, Jamgon Kongtrul Lodro Thaye, and Jamyang Khyentse Wangpo.
 But being the polymath and nonsectarian he was, he also studied logic and important works by Sakya Pandita with the great nineteenth-century Sakya master Loter Wangpo and the Madhyamakavatara with the Gelug master Bumsar Geshe Ngawang, among many teachers from the four main schools.